 Best Study Abroad Resources by Region

 Academic Year Abroad, Marie O'Sullivan, ed.
-Annua from IIE.
-Authoritative directory of nearly 2,700 semester and academic year programs offered by U.S. and foreign universities and private organizations.
+Annual from IIE.
+Authoritative directory of thousands of semester and academic year programs offered by U.S. and foreign universities and private organizations.
 Indexed for internships, practical training, student teaching, adult courses, volunteer work, as well as fields of study.
 Companion volume to Short Term Study Abroad (below).
-See also IIE web site at www.iiepassport.org for other study abroad information.
+See also the IIE website for other study abroad information.
 Can be found in most college libraries and study abroad offices.

 Advisory List of International Educational Travel & Exchange Programs.
 Annual (updated each spring).
 Council on Standards for International Educational Travel, 212 Henry St., Alexandria, VA 22314; 703-739-9050, fax 703-739-9035; firstname.lastname@example.org, www.csiet.org.
 Lists programs for high school students which adhere to CSIET's standards.
 The most valuable single resource for prospective exchange students, host families, and schools.